Toolbar

 In the lower right corner of the Stylo window, notifications are displayed, which indicate either

-Warnings (in yellow with an exclamation mark icon) or
+- Warnings (in yellow and with an exclamation mark icon) or

 These are stacked on top of each other and disappear after a short time (errors remain longer than notes and success messages).